turingschool-examples/intermission-assignments/prep-for-module-2-frontend.markdown

 ## Coding: Refactor Idea Box
-  - rewrite long, nested if/else statements into switch statements (read further here)
+  - rewrite long, nested if/else statements into [switch statements](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch)
-  - DRY up your code (find areas where code is duplicated )
+  - DRY up your code (find areas where code is duplicated and break it out into a function)
-  - change for loops into `forEach`
+  - change for loops into `forEach` (you'll be working with a lot of Array iterator methods in Mod 2 like [forEach](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach), start practicing them now!)
   - try out converting some ES5 syntax to ES6!
+  - install the linter configuration and lint your JavaScript style